krashnamusika/krashna-site/README.md

 ```

 Changes to the `master` branch are automatically deployed to the live site (at [krashna.nl](https://www.krashna.nl/)), through the [Netlify](https://netlify.com) build service.

+## Documentation

+### Overall Structure

+In general, this project follows the common [Gatsby.js](https://www.gatsbyjs.org/docs/) folder structure:

+- Pages are defined in `/src/pages`.
+The file name of each JS file is used as the URL of the corresponding page.
+- Page templates (boilerplate structures for how different types of pages should look) are located in `/src/templates`.
+- The main page layout is defined in `/src/layouts`.
+- Components which these pages and templates use are contained in the `/src/components` folder.

+However, there are some ways in which it differs, to offer internationalization and other features:

+- All translations are contained in the [YAML](http://yaml.org/) files of the `/src/locales` folder.
+Each sub-folder contains a copy of each translation definition file, in a specific language.
+These translation files are compiled down to JSON, which is served alongside the rest of the content and dynamically inserted into the page at runtime.
+- All data on which page generation is based, such as the list of concerts, is contained in `/src/data`.

+### Adding a Page

+To add a page...

+1. Add a JS file in `/src/pages` with as name the URL you want to put that page on.
+When in doubt on how to structure this file, have a look at the other existing pages in that folder.
+2. Add the needed translations for any translation keys you use, in `/src/locales`.
+Refer to existing pages and translations for examples of how one can access such a translation key in the page file, and how this can be defined in the translation file.

+### Adding a Concert

+To add a concert...

+1. Add an entry to the `/src/data/concerts.yaml` list, following the same format as the other entries.
+2. Add language-dependent texts to the `concerts.yaml` files in the `/src/locales` folder, in both languages.